 In 2011, “ABC World News with Diane Sawyer” launched its Made in America series, a great recap of the history of American Manufacturing.
 As you remember 2011 was a pivotal year for the American economy.
 Still plagued with high unemployment rates, American citizens were questioning the field of American manufacturing.

 The year 2013 held more growth in manufacturing than had been seen in the prior two years.
 Manufacturing Growth to Help Propel U.S. Expansion: Economy stated that 2014 held even better manufacturing prospects than 2013.
-“Business activity, consumption and construction spending are all beginning to point in the same positive direction.”
+“Business activity, consumption, and construction spending are all beginning to point in the same positive direction.”
 Quoted by Peter Newland, a US economist in New York at Barclays Plc.

 The field of manufacturing has been able to withstand a failing economy and even helped to support the rebuild.
-Now we will examine how this resilient field came to be the driving force behind the US economy.
+Now we will examine how this resilient industry came to be the driving force behind the US economy.

 The Industrial Revolution, 1790